 The Service Provider may impose additional restrictions depending upon the Delivery Country and the Service being provided.
-The Customer acknowledges that regulatory and custom clearances may be required for certain goods, which may extend the Transit time and may delay delivery.
+The Customer acknowledges that regulatory and custom clearances may be required for certain goods, which may extend the Lead Time and may delay delivery.

 Medicines and medical devices and tools may be carried by the Service Provider and accepted as a Parcel only upon prior and written agreement by the Service Provider within the framework of CLASSIC EUROPE and CLASSIC SHOP Services and after due assessment and acceptance by the Service Provider of the nature of the medicines to be carried and provided that the Service Provider has confirmed to the Customer that the Service Provider and its network are in capacity of handling, storing and shipping the relevant medicines in accordance to the applicable EU's Good Distribution Practice of medicinal products for human use and any other applicable laws and regulations.
 The Service Provider may require that any transportation of medicines trigger the provisions and control of additional documents on top of the Transportation Document.
 Customer shall be responsible for the proper packaging and labelling of the shipped medicines in accordance with any and all applicable laws, regulations, good practices and recommendations, and in any case with the Service Provider's relevant instructions.